hikeventures/hikeventures.github.io/_posts/2015-08-02-Fjallraven-Classic-backpack.markdown

 category: articles
 tags: [articles, fjällräven, hiking, sweden]
 ---
 This year we have signed up for [Fjällräven Classic][1] in Northern Sweden - a 110 km hike (Kungsleden - also called King's Trail) with about 2000 participants.
 We are going to be in group 7 which starts on August 9th at 09.00 am with over 200 group participants.
-Here is a link to the official [start list][2].
+Here is a link to the official start list.

 <a href="https://www.flickr.com/photos/90204224@N07/16482970962" title="Fjällräven Classic"><img src="https://farm8.staticflickr.com/7421/16482970962_e112076e05_b.jpg" width="1024" height="688" alt="Fjällräven Classic"></a><!--more-->